- Due to legislative changes affecting VSL, VET Student Loans are now referred to as VETSL debts.

-If you are an eligible student, the Department of Education and Training (the department) may approve your VET Student Loan for an approved course.
-The department will pay your loan directly to your approved course provider.
+If you are an eligible student, the Department may approve your VETSL debt for an approved course.
+The Department will pay your loan directly to your approved course provider, i.e. the School.
 You will be responsible for any gap amount in the tuition fees, which are not covered by the loan.
 You will owe a debt to the Australian Government for the loan, which will be managed by the Australian Taxation Office (ATO).

-To be an eligible student, you must meet ALL of these criteria.
+To be an eligible student, you must meet ALL of the below criteria.

 - an Australian citizen, or